 The Americas: Adaptation and Diversity

-In America, orchids have been able to adapt to varied climates, from humid tropical jungles to temperate forests.
-The Vanilla genus, native to Central and South America, is particularly known for being the only orchid to produce edible fruits: the famous vanilla pods.
-This unique ability allows it to thrive, benefiting from special attention for its cultivation and preservation.
+In America, orchids have adapted to a variety of climates, from humid tropical jungles to temperate forests.
+The Vanilla genus, native to Central and South America, is the only orchid that produces edible fruit: vanilla pods.
+This characteristic ensures that it receives special attention for its cultivation and preservation in these regions.

 Did you know?